SecurityBSides/securitybsides.github.io/CONTRIBUTING.Global.md

 ##### Linking between global pages

 In your mdx file you want to link to another global page.
 In order to do this, you might think doing something like `[page](location)` would be the way to go.
 However, pages go through a slugification process to create their path.
-To make the reference end up where you want it, you should use `Link to={./File} />`.
+To make the reference end up where you want it, you should use `<Link to={./File}>Text</Link>`.
 When you do this Gatsby should do the magic to figure out where that file ended up.
 (This needs testing and better documentation if wrong.)